 Also, let your client know beforehand what equipment you plan on bringing to the shoot.
 This is also a good time to tell them what else is available for an additional fee.
 For example, you can let them know you normally bring certain diffusers, diffusion materials, and lighting gels but if they require specialized color correction filters or color effect filters, it will cost extra.

 Once you have a few gigs under your belt, work on finding the niche that sets you apart from the competition.
 Find your niche by asking yourself what type of commercial photography you enjoy shooting the most, what the largest commercial photography need is in your area, and what sets you apart from the competition.

-For example, after a few shoots, you may realize that there aren’t many food photographers in your area but there seems to be a lot of restaurants wanting to hire photographers to take photos of their menu items.
+For example, after a few shoots, you may realize that there aren’t many food photographers in your area.
+Then you realize there seem to be a lot of restaurants wanting to hire photographers to take photos of their menu items.
 You’ve found a niche!

-When you choose a location on Peerspace, you can talk to the Peerspace host beforehand about the lighting, check out pictures of the space, and even ask about taking a tour of the venue before you book.
+As you can see, there are lots of options!
+And when you choose a location on Peerspace, you can talk to the Peerspace host beforehand about the lighting, check out pictures of the space, and even ask about taking a tour of the venue before you book.
 That way, you’ll be confident before the shoot that the space is the perfect fit.
-And if you like the space, you can keep on booking it again and again for all your photography studio need
+And if you like the space, you can keep on booking it again and again for all your photography studio needs.